Geography of Oklahoma

 The state has four primary mountain ranges: the Arbuckle Mountains, the Wichita Mountains, the Ozark Mountains and the Ouachita Mountains.
 Part of the U.S. Interior Highlands region, the Ozarks and Ouachitas form one of the only major highland regions between the Rocky Mountains and the Appalachians.

 A portion of the Flint Hills stretches into north-central Oklahoma, and in the state's southeastern corner, Cavanal Hill is officially regarded as the world's tallest hill; at 1,999 feet (609 m), it fails the definition of a mountain by one foot.
 More than 500 named creeks and rivers make up Oklahoma's waterways, and with 200 lakes created by dams, it holds the highest number of reservoirs in the nation.

 Oklahoma covers an area of 69,898 sqmi, with 68,667 sqmi of land and 1,231 sqmi of water, making it the 20th-largest state in the United States.
-Generally, it is divided into seven geographical regions: Green Country, or Northeast Oklahoma, Southeastern Oklahoma, Central Oklahoma, South Central Oklahoma, Southwest Oklahoma, Northwest Oklahoma, and the Oklahoma Panhandle.
+Generally, it is divided into seven geographical regions: Green Country (Northeast Oklahoma), Choctaw Country (Southeast Oklahoma), Central Oklahoma (Frontier Country), South Central Oklahoma (Chickasaw Country), Southwest Oklahoma (Great Plains Country), Northwest Oklahoma (Red Carpet Country), and the Oklahoma Panhandle.